ratulb/mnist_datasets/README.md

 # MNIST Dataset Loader

-A **from-scratch** implementation of the MNIST handwritten digits dataset loader, independent of any machine learning framework or external libraries except `numpy`.
+An **uniform** interface to the MNIST handwritten digits(default) and MNIST fashion datasets, independent of any machine learning framework or external libraries except `numpy`.
 This implementation enables downloading, extracting, and loading the dataset effortlessly.

 ## Features
 - **Pure Python + NumPy**: No dependencies on deep learning frameworks.